Craving for some Marshmallow fluff? Looking for a Homemade Marshmallow Fluff Recipe?

 As you may know, the secret to making an amazing, almost-authentic meringue is chickpea liquid from the can.
 I wanted to replicate a marshmallow cream that can be used for frosting cupcakes, filling cupcakes and whoopie pies, and eating straight from the spoon.

 My friend Rachel over at Luminous & Grounded uses marshmallow root to make her own marshmallows.
 I’ve tried working on vegan marshmallows, but it’s still a work in progress.
 I’ll let you know when I break into it!
 Marshmallow root can be found at most spice shops, specialty grocery stores, and on Amazon here.
 If you can’t locate the real marshmallow core, marshmallow root tea should suffice in this recipe.

-This marshmallow fluff is so amazing – you can top lemon “meringue” pies with it and it will toast!
+This Homemade Marshmallow Fluff Recipe is so amazing – you can top lemon “meringue” pies with it, and it will toast!
 These cupcakes – to be featured soon – have toasted meringue tops!

 Homemade Marshmallow Fluff Recipe – Made VeganCourse: Uncategorized

 1 T. marshmallow root

 1 can of chickpea liquid, beans saved for another use

 1/2 c. pure maple syrup

 2 tsp. vanilla-infused bourbon (learn more about infusing your own liquors!)

-- In a small saucepan, bring your chickpea liquid and marshmallow root to a boil.
+- For this Homemade Vegan Marshmallow Fluff Recipe, in a small saucepan, bring your chickpea liquid and marshmallow root to a boil.
 When it boils, lower the heat slightly and allow it to simmer/reduce for 10 solid minutes – set a timer!
 This boiling liquid will smell weird, FYI.
 You want it to reduce to about 1/3 cup.

 - Strain the marshmallow root out of the liquid.

 - Boom!
-There you have it folks.
-You have a delicious marshmallow fluff to add to your favorite recipes.
-Consider adding a teaspoon of beet powder for color or cocoa powder for chocolate marshmallow cream!
+There you have it, folks.
+You have a delicious marshmallow fluff to add to your favourite recipes.
+Consider adding a teaspoon of beet powder for colour or cocoa powder for chocolate marshmallow cream!